The Bankrate promise

-To recap, margin is a loan that you can take against the equity in your brokerage account.
+To recap, margin is a type of loan that you can take against the equity in your brokerage account.
 Effectively, the broker allows you to overdraw your account and then charges you interest on the overdraft.
 The interest expense is simply rolled into your overdraft balance.
 Then whenever you add cash to your account or sell a stock, the margin balance declines.

-There’s really a standout player in the industry here: Interactive Brokers has long been recognized as the leader in providing low margin rates, offering variable margin rates that depend on the federal funds rate.
+There’s really a standout player in the industry here: Interactive Brokers has long been recognized as the leader in providing low margin rates, offering variable rates that depend on the federal funds rate.
 Its highest margin rate is about 1.5 percent above the benchmark rate from the Federal Reserve.
 Many other brokers charge much more for margin lending.

 As the Fed raises or lowers interest rates, Interactive Brokers’ margin costs track these changes.
 And if you borrow more from the broker, the rate declines.

 While margin loans are generally for more advanced investors, margin can help juice your investment returns, especially if used prudently and in moderation.
 Margin loans can also be used as an easily accessible emergency loan, if you need quick access to cash.
 However, any form of borrowing increases your risk.

 As interest rates have gone up recently, some brokerages and robo-advisors are now offering more attractive rates on cash balances, putting them among the best cash management accounts.